Bed Bugs: Frequently Asked Questions

 Where are bed bugs most commonly found?

 The most common places bed bugs are found are hotels and homes; generally, any place that has frequent visitors is at risk for an infestation.
-Because they travel via clothes and luggage, frequent travelers are at higher risk for “catching” them.
+Because they travel via clothes and luggage, frequent travelers are at higher risk of “catching” them.

 Are home remedies for bed bugs effective?